Why Everything Feels Urgent (Even When Nothing Is Wrong)

 A person can stop moving and still remain mentally on call.
 The body may be still, but the mind is tracking everything that has not been closed, answered, paid, decided, or scheduled.

-This is why sleep, quiet time, or a day off can feel strangely ineffective.
 The issue is not that rest has no value.
 The issue is that rest cannot compete with a system that keeps reopening the door.

-This dynamic connects directly to why rest does not make me feel rested.
+This connects directly to why rest does not make me feel rested.
 Rest works best when it is protected by closure.
 Without closure, rest becomes another place where unfinished pressure waits.

 Further Groundwork